 Fibre (roughage) is the part of plant food that is not digested.
 It stays in your gut and is passed in the stools (faeces).
 Fibre adds bulk to the stools.
-This helps your bowels to work well, and helps to prevent some bowel and anal conditions.
+This helps your bowels to work well and helps to prevent some bowel and anal conditions.

 Why is fibre important?

-Stools (faeces) are usually soft and easy to pass if you eat enough fibre, and drink enough fluid.
+Stools (faeces) are usually soft and easy to pass if you eat enough fibre and you drink enough fluid.
 We should aim to eat at least 18 grams of fibre per day.
 (The average person in the UK eats only about 12 grams of fibre each day.)
 A diet with plenty of fibre:

 - Will help to prevent and treat constipation.

 - Will help to prevent some bowel conditions such as diverticular disease, piles (haemorrhoids) and a painful condition of the back passage (anus), which is called anal fissure.